vvlooking/dissertation/README.md

 **Script:** step4.03.Rmd
 <br/>
 <br/>
-**Description:** To examine the relationship between specific content characteristics and ephemerality, we conducted a series of chi-square tests of independence (Table 6).
-For each variable, we constructed 2x2 contingency tables comparing the frequency of the characteristic across ephemeral and non-ephemeral videos.
-We calculated Chi-square statistics and associated p-values to assess whether observed distributions differed significantly from what would be expected by chance.
-We also computed descriptive frequencies (counts and percentages) of each characteristic within both groups to contextualize the statistical results.
+**Description:** To examine the relationship between specific content characteristics and ephemerality, a series of chi-square tests of independence was conducted.
+For each variable, 2x2 contingency tables comparing the frequency of the characteristic across ephemeral and non-ephemeral videos were constructed.
+Chi-square statistics and associated p-values were calculated to assess whether observed distributions differed significantly from what would be expected by chance.
+Descriptive frequencies (counts and percentages) of each characteristic within both groups were calculated to contextualize the statistical results.
 <br/>
 <br/>
 **Analysis:** Stepwise logistic regression